fkie-cad/RoAMer/README.md

 ## Setup
 ### Requirements and Pre-Setup
 To run RoAMer you need to have a VirtualBox or KVM environment with a Windows Virtual Machine (VM) to unpack the malware on.
+So far, we have only tested RoAMer on Windows7 64Bit.

 #### Virtual machine for upacking process
 * Hardened VM: [example howto](https://byte-atlas.blogspot.com/2017/02/hardening-vbox-win7x64.html)